£200,000 Mortgage : Monthly Repayments & Income Requirements

 • Arrangement fee: can be anywhere from £0-£2,000.
 As the name suggests this is a fee for arranging your mortgage and can, in certain cases, be added to your loan.

 • Valuation fee: usually between £250-£1,500 depending on the complexity of the valuation required.
-Some lenders will offer this fee for free as part of their overall package.
+Some lenders will offer a valuation fee for free as part of their overall package.

 • Early repayment charges (ERCs): most lenders will allow you to overpay by an additional 10% per annum.
-If you go beyond this then ERCs can apply and can be anywhere between 1%-5% of the mortgage balance.
+If you go beyond this, ERCs can apply and can be between 1%-5% of the mortgage balance.
 These are more commonplace when you break from a specific mortgage deal before the end of the term.

 Property purchase costs